More Details On WXV Announced – Complete 2023 Guide

 - Date: 14, 21 and 28 October 2023

-WXV 3 will also be played as a cross-pool format, made up of six teams: two from Europe and one from Asia, Oceania, Africa and South America.
+WXV 3 will be played in Dubai, UAE and also be played as a cross-pool format, made up of six teams: two from Europe and one from Asia, Oceania, Africa and South America.

 The regional position of the winner of WXV 3 will be promoted to WXV 2 and the bottom team will play off against the next best-ranked side, according to the World Rugby Women’s Rankings powered by Capgemini on the Monday after the final match of WXV that year.

-- Teams: Ireland, Italy or Spain, Brazil or Colombia, Second place from Asia (Kazakhstan), Oceania 2nd (Fiji, Papua New Guinea, Samoa and Tonga) and Africa 2nd (Kenya).
+- Teams: Ireland, Spain, Colombia, Second place from Asia (Kazakhstan), Oceania 2nd (Fiji) and Africa 2nd (Kenya).

 - Date: 14, 21 and 28 October 2023